35 time and money saving tips to start using today. Did you know neem oil deters mosquitoes or that diatomaceous earth keeps pests away?

 - When you move, put your can opener in your purse.
 Seems strange, but I’ve lost two of them in moving!

-- When you take apart a table or shelf, place the nuts and bolts in a plastic bag, label it, and tape them to the back/underside.
+- When you take apart a table or shelf, place the nuts and bolts in a plastic bag, label them, and tape them to the back/underside.
 I’ve lost some of these too.

 - Place fabric sheets with a few drops of essential oil on them when you pack away suitcases after a trip.